 Practical guides and gear picks for apartment pet owners.

-Controlling Pet Odours in a Small Apartment
+What Are Controlling Pet Odours in a Small Apartment?

 Odour management in small apartments requires addressing three distinct sources: the pet itself, the pet’s areas (bed, crate, litter box), and the apartment’s surfaces (carpet, upholstery, soft furnishings).
 Bathing frequency depends on species and breed — most dogs benefit from monthly baths, while cats typically self-groom effectively and require baths only when visibly soiled or on vet advice.
 Between baths, pet-specific dry shampoos and deodorising wipes reduce odour build-up on coats without full bath disruption.
 According to the ASPCA, regular brushing is the single most effective between-bath odour control measure — it removes loose dander and distributes coat oils before they oxidise and create smell.